manil-007/OnlineProductListing/README.md

 7. Now this list of keywords will be used to generate title and description using chatpGPT.

 # Online Product Listing
-This repo will be used for extracting the information from the similar products and will generate the best listing of the products.
+OPL extracts information about the similar products and generates the best listing of the products.

 ## How to run
-### Setup a virtual environment
+### Setup the virtual environment
 `python3 -m venv venv`
 `pip install -r requierments.txt`

-### Run as standalone module
+### Run as standalone executable
 `python app.py -h` # run in headless mode

 OR